 Length of Trip : 2-7 days.
 Although it only takes about 5 hours to drive the 230km highway, you’ll want to spend time exploring Banff, Jasper, and sites like Moraine Lake, Peyto Lake, and the Columbia Icefields.

 Cost : RV Rentals are available in Calagry, Edmonton, Vancouver, and other places.
-Cost varies depending on RV, but range from $25 – $60 per night.
+Cost varies depending on the type of RV you get.

 Best time to go : Summer